jfmengels/tekacademy/ideas.md

 - List the benefits
   - Almost guaranteed 100% code coverage
   - Resulting code is really well-tested
-  - Makes sure each component is testable
+  - Makes sure each component is testable, by making it easy to test

 - List the cons
   - If the problem is not well analyzed, you may be concentrating a lot of effort on something that you'll have to throw away.